 Shop Local, Eat Local, Invest Local!

-The community known for its strong support of local businesses, will be able to invest in its businesses through a new local investing program, called Takoma Notes, created by the Old Takoma Business Association (OTBA).
+The community known for its strong support of local businesses, is able to invest in its businesses through a new local investing program, called Takoma Notes, created by the Old Takoma Business Association (OTBA).
 Through the program, local investors will be offered the opportunity to invest in local businesses, new and established, and watch their money in action in the community.

 Working for over a year with a group of dedicated volunteers and representatives from Colombo Bank, the Old Takoma Business Association created a program which identifies local businesses that would benefit from additional capital and develops specific loan packages to meet their needs.
 Through the program, the OTBA vets the businesses then raises the money to make the loan by issuing Takoma Notes to local investors.
 When the OTBA raises the necessary amount within the established time period, it then lends the proceeds to the specified Takoma business.
-The business will pay interest and principal to OTBA which will in turn pass those payments to the Takoma Note investors.
+The business pay interest and principal to OTBA which will in turn pass those payments to the Takoma Note investors.
 This program is offered to all Maryland and Washington, DC residents that want to support local businesses and see their money contribute to the vibrancy of the community.

 Why Should You Invest in Your Community?